espocrm/documentation/administration/nginx-virtual-host.md

-#Configure a Virtual Host on Nginx for EspoCRM
+# Configuring a Virtual Host on Nginx for EspoCRM

 In this guide, we will show how to configure a virtual host on Nginx for EspoCRM on Ubuntu server.

-##Create a server block file
+## Create a server block file

 To create this file, open a terminal and run the command: